ringbuffer-org/computer_music_basics/website/posts/SuperCollider/envelopes.rst

 .. admonition:: Exercise

-    Add a second envelope for the gain to stop the kick from droning.
+    Add a second envelope for the gain to the SynthDef to create a kick without clicks.